-10 things you didn’t know you could get out of your Uni
+10 things Students may not know they could get out of Uni

 6 February 2020

 January is well and truly behind us thankfully!
 Now we’re all a little more upbeat and mobile let’s take a look at a few nifty ways to get things out of Swansea University/UWTSD or wherever else you may study, beside lectures and that massive weekly hangover!

 Here are ten things which you had no idea that you could get out of your uni:

 We’re not talking about grants and scholarships and all that side of things and Universities don’t literally hand out money (more’s the pity!) but a lot of Universities can give their students jobs whilst they study.

 These can take many forms: the most common of which is being a student ambassador where you get paid a decent rate to show people round campus, do a bit of office work and even get the odd free meal or social do out of it.

 You can even get paid to write about your time at University!
 The University of Nottingham recently posted an opportunity where students got paid a whopping £7.28 an hour to blog about their experiences.